arpitkogta/PESU/README.md

 Rs.
 2 per day for 5 days
 Rs.
 7 per day for the next 10 days
 Rs.
 10 per day after that
+*Edit-Blacklist a person from issuing further books if book not returned after 30 days of issuing